Griswold cast iron cookware does it deserve the hype?

 If you want to buy a Griswold skillet then it will most likely cost a pretty penny.
 Griswold made really nice cookware.
 It is highly sought-after by collectors and those who want a great vintage cast iron pan, Griswold is the name to have.

 If you find a Griswold skillet or Dutch oven at a reasonable price and in good condition then jump at the chance.
-However prices have rocketed skyward recently and there are other choices if you want a lovely vintage pan.
+But prices have rocketed skyward recently and there are other choices if you want a lovely vintage pan.

 Wagner Cast iron it’s often compared to Griswold cookware in terms of quality.
 Also check out Wapak, Favorite Piqua Ware, Lodge, Birmingham Stove and Range.
 These are some great pans and most likely priced reasonably.